 Winterizing using Heat Tape Method

 1) Pull up the fronds and tie them back.
-A rope or strong string is all that is needed to tie them back.
+A simple rope or flexible tie-up material (such as old pantyhose) can be used.

 2) Wrap a heat tape (they can be purchased at any building supply store) around the trunk- starting from the base of the plant – leaving the thermostat out at the bottom of the trunk.
 Make sure to wrap around the entire trunk up to and including the top of the trunk where the fronds are attached.
 A palm with a 4’ tall trunk should have a 15’ long heat tape to protect it